 Our home is your home.

-Whether that’s enjoying Shawnie’s homemade eggs Benedict breakfast, nibbling on a cookie (or two or three) in the sun room, or having a glass of wine on the front porch, we want you to feel like this is your personal vacation home — a place to fully unwind and relax.
+Whether that’s enjoying Shawnie’s homemade eggs Benedict breakfast, nibbling on a cookie (or two or three) in the sun room, having a glass of wine on the front porch, or unwinding in your Whirlpool tub, we want you to feel like this is your personal vacation home — a place to fully unwind and relax.

 Over the years, we’ve found that true relaxation takes many subtle forms.
 Some guests show it in their smile as they walk through the inn or in the way their shoulders softly sink back during evening porch music.
 They might not verbalize how at home they feel, but they don’t need to.
 We can just tell.
 These are the moments we cherish most — seeing our guests happy, content, and savoring every minute of their vacation.
 And it’s these glimpses that remind us how important hospitality is and inspires us to do all we can to offer the best guest experience possible.